 Tubular tires do, however, require significantly more time and effort to setup and maintain.
-Destroying a tire means a lot of work, as you have to glue a new one entirely from scratch, which is expensive and time-consuming.
+Destroying a tire means a lot of work, as you have to glue or tape a new one entirely from scratch, which is expensive and time-consuming.
 What if there was a way to get almost all those benefits with a lower price and simpler setup?
 Enter the tubeless tire:

 A tubeless cyclocross tire offers some important benefits.
 These include:

 - The ability to change tires quickly to suit the day's conditions.
 You can arrive with a mud tire, but change to a file tread in the parking lot.
 This is impossible with tubular tires - you need a whole second wheelset.

 - Huge variety of available tread shapes and styles.
 There are now excellent tubeless options available for wet and mud, sand, fast, and dry conditions races.

 - Ease of repair.
 Small thorn holes can be fixed on-the-fly using a liquid tire sealant, saving your race.

 - While tubeless rims cost about the same as tubular rims, the tires themselves are significantly less expensive - tubeless tires sell for about half of what tubular tires go for.
 Even after adding tire sealant, tubeless is still less expensive.